znfish/m10-jquery/exercise-1/README.md

 ## Exercise 1: Selecting Elements, Setting Attributes

-This is a short exercise to demonstrate how you can use jQuery select elements in the DOM and set their styles and attributes.
-Start by forking and cloning this repository.
-Then, edit the `js/main.js` to complete the outlined steps.
-Make sure to use the element inspector to see your progress.
+This is a short exercise to demonstrate how you can use jQuery to select elements in the DOM and set their styles and attributes.
+Start by forking and cloning this repository, and running a local web server.
+Then, edit the `js/main.js` to complete the steps outlined in your `index.html` file.

 You may find the following resources helpful: